dheerajnampally/dheerajnampally/README.md

 -  I already know the following
     1. How to create Machines/Servers(Windows/Linux)
     2. Manage Ports
-    3. Create docker images for applications
+    3. Create docker images for applications and deploying them (serverless applications if needed)
     4. Kubernetes
     5. Create SQL instances (serverless if needed)
-    6. Host applications and secure them
+    6. Host applications and secure them (domains, https, SSO ..)
+    7. Azure Functions

 - 📫 You can reach me at nampally@hotmail.fr